levanyMalka/Azure.openai.ai-2.0.0/README.md

 This is how to add custom header using Azure.AI 2.0.0 SDK with C#:

 First of all we should add new class that will inheritance `PipelinePolicy`.

-`PipelinePolicy` is a type of `System.ClientModel.Primitives`, we will have to override some of its functions as below
+`PipelinePolicy` is a type of `System.ClientModel.Primitives`, we will have to override some of its functions as below:

 ```
+using System.ClientModel.Primitives;

 public class CustomHeaderPolicy : PipelinePolicy
 {
     private readonly string _headerName;